 The empirical distributions for all these elements are used in synthetic-traffic generator programs we wrote.
 The elements that have the most pronounced effects on generated traffic are the size of server responses, the number of requests necessary to download a page (including all embedded references), and the user "think" time between successive page requests.
-(See Appendix A for a more detailed discussion of the Mah data.)
 We used the Mah model to write Web-traffic generating programs using the normal socket system calls provided in FreeBSD.
 Most of the behavioral elements of Web browsing are emulated in the client-side request-generating program.
 Its primary parameter is the number of browsing users (typically several hundred) the program is to represent.
 For each user, the program implements a simple state machine that represents the user's state as either "thinking" or requesting a web page.
 If requesting a web page, a separate TCP connection, as implied by the HTTP 1.0 protocol, is made to the server-side portion of the program for the primary page and each embedded reference (the distribution of embedded references per page is used to generate a random value).
 Another parameter of the program is the number of concurrent TCP connections allowed on behalf of each browsing user to make embedded requests within a page (this parameter is used to mimic the behavior of Netscape and Internet Explorer).